ChrisTopping/advent-of-code/README.md

 ./gradlew run
 ```

-To run a selection of solutions, use the following arguments:
+To run a selection of solutions, use the following solverArguments:

 * `year` - filter solutions by year
 * `day` - filter solutions by day